About the Journal

 Article Publication Charges

-There are no processing charges.
-Once an article is accepted, authors will be required to pay the Article Processing Charge (APC).
-The APC is USD 205 for authors from SAARC countries and USD 255 for authors from other regions
+There are no submission or processing fees.
+Once an article is accepted for publication, authors are required to pay the Article Processing Charge (APC).
+The APC is USD 205 for authors based in Nepal and India, and USD 255 for authors from other regions.

 Refund Policy